 The Kansas Highway Patrol views ALPRS as a helpful tool in our mission to protect the citizens of Kansas.
 Motor vehicles are often involved in the commission of crimes.
-Automated license plate recognition systems allow our officers to quickly and effectively search for criminals traveling on our highways.
+Automated license plate recognition systems allow our officers to quickly and effectively identify criminals that utilize Kansas highways for illicit purposes.
 These systems have not only increased the number of significant arrests made by our agency, but they also have allowed our officers to spend less time searching for specific vehicles and more time focusing on other traffic safety issues.

 In a recent example of how ALPRS have assisted our agency, a historical vehicle data search found a homicide victim's vehicle being driven by the suspect who also had a live kidnapping victim with them.
 Photographs of the vehicle were distributed to field personnel, and troopers were able to locate and arrest the suspect even though the license plate was switched by the time the vehicle had been located.
 The victim was safely returned to their family.
-In another example, ALPRS data was used to confirm an alibi in a homicide case.
+As another example, ALPRS data was used to confirm an alibi in a homicide case.
 After several months of being under arrest, the suspect in the case was released and murder charges dropped after a read of their license plate was not found in the system.
+In another case, ALPRS license plate data in combination with cellphone pings helped troopers in Wichita locate a juvenile human sex trafficking victim.
+She was found and returned to her family in Missouri.
 ALPRS data has also been used to locate persons in Silver and Amber Alerts.